-Apart from a single coin found in the 19th century when a dry dock was being built, there is no confirmed Roman presence in the area.
+Apart from a coin found in the 19th century when a dry dock was being built, and three coins found when an air raid shelter was being built in the Second World War, there is no confirmed Roman presence in the area.
 However, there is much speculation about the existence of a Roman camp on Freehold Street, as well as a mosaic near Bath Terrace.
 The camp is also claimed to be Viking or an English Civil War feature.

 Although there are no traces of the medieval harbour at Blyth it is recorded in historic documents, together with references to fishing and salt pans.
 For example Brinkburn Priory was given a salt pan at Aynewick, although its exact site is unknown.
 Other medieval villages may have stood at Cowpen and Newsham.